YARON S BUTTERFIELD

 I’m first author on 2 publications in scientific journals and co-author on 56 other refereed articles including 5 on brain cancer.

-I am currently studying the use of AI (Artificial Intelligence) in cancer research and treatment.
+Currently on leave studying the use of AI (Artificial Intelligence) in cancer research and treatment.
 This can allow for less invasive and earlier detection of cancer.
+I am also involved in various patient care projects.

-Some of my research highlights and projects of interest (first author papers or those in which I had a larger role):
+First author papers or those in which I had a larger role

 • My first primary author publication in 2002